 However, Grasshopper has limited features, which means businesses may quickly outgrow it.
 Without call recording, call routing or the option of an automated voice menu, businesses need to be available to pick up the phone.
 The bigger the business, the harder this will be to navigate around.

 Verdict: If you’re looking to move away from using your personal phone number for business, Grasshopper is a great option.
-Individuals and businesses with 1-5 employees will be able to utilize Grasshopper the most, and it’s an efficient way to get a toll-free number almost instantly.
+Businesses with 1–5 employees may get the most out of Grasshopper, since it has limited features compared to other providers.

 FreedomVoice has been a toll-free number provider for over two decades.
 It’s one of the most reputable in the business, and offers affordable, minute-based plans starting at 400 minutes.

 FreedomVoice offers a toll-free number setup in just minutes.
-It offers less features than competitors, and wouldn’t be the right providers for a large business.
+It offers fewer features than competitors, and wouldn’t be the right provider for a large business.
 However, it is ideal for smaller businesses that aren’t looking for a VoIP system, but may look to scale in the future.

 Verdict: FreedomVoice doesn’t have the bells and whistles, but that isn’t necessarily a bad thing.
 The installation process is quick and simple, and the variety of numbers available make it a great option for small businesses that are looking to add credibility with a toll-free or vanity number.